 We all have those meals that evoke nostalgic memories of our childhood, don’t we?
 While some of those memories can be derived from life-changing gourmet meals at James Beard Award winning restaurants, I’m willing to bet that for the majority of us, the memories that stand out the most vividly are those that are quite the opposite.
 Pot Roast from Grandma’s kitchen.
 Spaghetti and Meatballs courtesy of Mom.
 Drippy ice cream cones on hot summer days.
 Pancakes, bacon and sausage on Sunday mornings.
 Cake on your wedding day.

 Of course, the aforementioned dishes are a few of the foods that elicit fond memories of childhood and food for me, but for you, I’m sure they’re vastly different.
 For example, for my Mom, there are two foods I know of that she adored growing up, and two foods that she still loves to this day – fried chicken and chili mac.

-I know she’s probably pretty happy with her guilty pleasure, but since I made my first one pot dish a few weeks ago, I’ve been waiting for the perfect time to reprise my inaugural try.
-Chili mac seemed like the perfect way to go about it.
+I know she’s probably pretty happy with her guilty pleasure, but since I made my first one-pot dish a few weeks ago, I’ve been waiting for the perfect time to reprise my inaugural try.
+Chili mac and cheese seemed like the perfect way to go about it.

 Perfect for a weeknight meal….or a little trip down memory lane.

 This chili macaroni is packed with real, good for you ingredients and lots of spices.
 Here’s what I used to make this homemade chili mac:

 - Black beans